pdf-raku/PDF-Native-raku/README.md

 There's sure to be others.

 ** Experimental Only **, at this stage.

-PDF and PDF::Content data-structures will need a bit of work to intergrate this (use of shaped arrays, etc.
+Currently giving me some benefits on work in development on larger PDFs.

+This module will not be deployed until there as been significant advancement on Rakudo/MoarVM JIT, and I've had a chance to benchmark this.